Neocolonialism: Origins

 Kwame Nkrumah (pictured on a Soviet postage stamp), president of Ghana (1960–1966), coined the term "neocolonialism".

 Kwame Nkrumah, president of Ghana from 1960 to 1966, is credited with coining the term, which appeared in the 1963 preamble of the Organisation of African Unity Charter, and was the title of his 1965 book, Neo-Colonialism, The Last Stage of Imperialism.
 In his book the President of Ghana exposes the workings of International monopoly capitalism in Africa.
 For him Neo-colonialism, insidious and complex, is even more dangerous than the old colonialism and shows how meaningless political freedom can be without economic independence.
 Nkrumah theoretically developed and extended to the post–World War II 20th century the socio-economic and political arguments presented by Lenin in the pamphlet Imperialism, the Highest Stage of Capitalism (1917).
 The pamphlet frames 19th-century imperialism as the logical extension of geopolitical power, to meet the financial investment needs of the political economy of capitalism.

 In Neo-Colonialism, the Last Stage of Imperialism, Kwame Nkrumah wrote:

 In place of colonialism, as the main instrument of imperialism, we have today neo-colonialism ... [which] like colonialism, is an attempt to export the social conflicts of the capitalist countries. ...

 The result of neo-colonialism is that foreign capital is used for the exploitation of labour, rather than for the development of the less developed parts of the world.
 Investment, under neo-colonialism, increases, rather than decreases, the gap between the rich and the poor countries of the world.
 The struggle against neo-colonialism is not aimed at excluding the capital of the developed world from operating in less developed countries.
 It is also dubious in consideration of the name given being strongly related to the concept of colonialism itself.
 It is aimed at preventing the financial power of the developed countries being used in such a way as to impoverish the less developed.

 The essence of neo-colonialism is that the State which is subject to it is, in theory, independent and has all the outward trappings of international sovereignty.
 In reality its economic system and thus its political policy is directed from outside.

+Contemporary usage

+In contemporary scholarship, the term neocolonialism is often used to describe structural inequalities in the global political economy, particularly in relation to trade dependency, global supply chains, and financial governance.
+Critics argue that institutions such as the International Monetary Fund (IMF) and the World Bank can exert influence over domestic economic policies in developing countries through loan conditionalities, while others contend that such mechanisms are necessary for economic stability and development.